dsdeur/do-something/README.md

 ```

 ## Flatten groups
 Sometimes you want to group commands, so you can add settings and environments, but not have an extra word to type.
-For this set the `mode` group setting to `Flattened`:
+For this set the `mode` group setting to `flattened`:

 ```json
 {